 We expect to continue to incur losses for the foreseeable future and need to raise additional capital until we are able to generate revenues from operations sufficient to fund our development and commercial operations.
 Based on our current business plan, we believe that our cash and cash equivalents at January 31, 2021 are not sufficient to meet our anticipated cash requirements during the twelve-month period subsequent to the issuance of the financial statements included in this prospectus.
 Management believes that we have access to capital resources through potential public or private issuance of debt or equity securities.
-However, we cannot be certain that additional funding will be available on acceptable terms, or at all, in which case we may have to significantly delay, scale back or discontinue the development and/or commercialization of our products.
-We may also be required to (a) seek collaborators for our product candidates at an earlier stage than otherwise would be desirable and on terms that are less favorable than might otherwise seek to deploy or commercialize.
+However, we cannot be certain that additional funding will be available on acceptable terms, or at all, in which case we may have to significantly delay, scale back or discontinue the development, FDA approval and/or commercialization of our products.
+We may also be required to (a) seek collaborators for our product candidates at an earlier stage than otherwise would be desirable and on terms that are less favorable than might otherwise be available; or (b) relinquish or otherwise dispose of rights to technology or our product candidates that we would otherwise seek to deploy or commercialize.
 These matters raise substantial doubt about our company's ability to continue as a going concern.
-The accompanying financial statements do not include any adjustments that
+The accompanying financial statements do not include any adjustments that might become necessary should we be unable to continue as a going concern.